ietf-wg-cellar/matroska-specification/notes.md

 Encryption can also be layered within Matroska.
 This means that two completely different types of encryption can be used, requiring two separate keys to be able to decrypt a stream.

-Encryption information is stored in the `ContentEncodings Element` under the `ContentEncryption Element`.
+Encryption information is stored in the `ContentEncodings` element under the `ContentEncryption` element.

 For encryption systems sharing public/private keys, the creation of the keys and the exchange of keys are not covered by this document.
 They have to be handled by the system using Matroska.